 - Applicants and employers agree not to hold TESOL responsible for any claims, damages, or losses incurred by the applicant, employer, or any other party as a result of use of TESOL's career resources.

 For more information about posting employment opportunities with TESOL, e-mail email@example.com.

 A Note on "Native Speaker Proficiency"

-TESOL's Position Statement on Teacher Quality points out that "native speaker proficiency in the target language is not a sufficient qualification for teaching positions; the field of teaching English to speakers of other languages is a professional discipline that requires specialized training" (see also "NNS and Invisible Barriers in ELT").
+TESOL's Position Statement on Native Speakers in TESOL points out that "native speaker proficiency in the target language is not a sufficient qualification for teaching positions; the field of teaching English to speakers of other languages is a professional discipline that requires specialized training" (see also "NNS and Invisible Barriers in ELT").
 Job ads requiring or implying that applicants be "native speakers of English" or have "native speaker proficiency" also discriminate against applicants based on their language background and ignore research showing that nonnative-English-speaking teachers are as effective in the classroom as native-English-speaking teachers.

 Some researchers have suggested that nonnative English speakers bring a unique set of advantages to the classroom: